-In 2018, we become active in Haiti.
-We are focused on education.
-We work to empower women and we work with farmers to eventually provide school lunch.
-Our hope is to reduce malnutrition among our students.
+We work to empower women and youth.
+Our hope is to reduce malnutrition among our students, so we are working with farmers for future programs.
 Our vision is to build community through education, fostering civic engagement, self-advocacy, and implementing sustainable community-led programs to eradicate extreme poverty, right gender imbalances, and provide access to quality education for all.

 In a short amount of time in Haiti, we have made a difference in the lives of hundreds of people.
 Students who could not afford to pay for school are now attending; entrepreneurial women unable to get loans, now are able to start a microbusiness; isolated farmers in the countryside now have hope.
 We at Home Roots are ever more encouraged and emboldened!

 How could you help?